Every day is the same.

 Not if you’re divorcing an unemployed husband.

-If your husband is unemployed when you get a divorce, he may ask the court for alimony, or spousal support, as part of the divorce order.
+If your unemployed husband not looking for work when you get a divorce, he may ask the court for alimony, or spousal support, as part of the divorce order.

 The divorce laws allow the divorce courts can basically make this decision how they well please.